ETHOS.GLAES

 - Simple visualization and storage of results as common image or raster dataset

-- Simple integration of results into other analysis (via numpy array)
+- Simple integration of results into other analyses (via numpy array)

 European Priors